 Deserted homes have been swallowed up by their rampant growth.
 Ancient temples have been found completely covered by the invasive roots.

 On the good side of this fast growth feature, you can develop quality Ficus bonsai trees in a matter of two or three years.

-Why not try some of the best small leaf figs: Ficus benjamina variations, Ficus microphylla and Ficus nerifolia are just a few.
+Why not try some of the best small leaf figs?
+Ficus benjamina variations, Ficus microphylla and Ficus nerifolia are just a few.

-Some fruit actually grows directly off the trunk and branches.
+Some figs actually grow directly off the trunk and branches.
 (Similar to jaboticaba, Myciaria cauliflora.)

 F. benghalensis - commonly called the banyan tree - has cherry red figs when ripe.
 Unfortunately, this tree also has very large leaves, which makes it difficult for bonsai.

-Ficus altissima which resembles the banyan in every other way has bright yellow fruit.
+F. altissima which resembles the banyan in every other way has bright yellow fruit.